bpmn-io/element-templates/docs/IMPLEMENTATION_GUIDE.md

 ### `zeebe:property` Behavior

-[bpmn-js-element-templates](https://github.com/bpmn-io/bpmn-js-element-templates) implements element templates for Camunda 7 and Camunda 8, hence we look to that library to extend the template behavior.
+[bpmn-js-element-templates](https://github.com/bpmn-io/bpmn-js-element-templates) implements element templates for Camunda 7 and Camunda 8.
+Hence, we look to the library to extend the template behavior.

 What [looks complicated at first](https://github.com/search?q=repo%3Abpmn-io%2Fbpmn-js-element-templates+%22zeebe%3Aproperty%22&type=code) realizes three aspects of the `zeebe:property` binding: